cabooster/DeepCAD/README.md

 --img_h, --img_w, --img_s: patch size in three dimensions
 --gap_h, --gap_w, --gap_s: the spacing to extract training patches from the input stack(s)
 --n_epochs: the number of training epochs
---GPU: specify GPU(s) used for training
+--GPU: specify the GPU used for training
 --lr: learning rate, please use the default value
 --normalize_factor: a constant for image normalization
 --training_datasets_size: the number of patches you extracted for training